vyoussofzadeh/surface-atlas-FieldTrip-source-analysis/README.md

 # Desikan-Killiany-surface-atlas-for FieldTrip-analysis
-Surface-based atlas FieldTrip source analysis steps to do,
+Desikan-Killian surface-based atlas FieldTrip source analysis steps to do [this process can be applied to other Freesurfer surface atlases],

 1) Export a source map from a sample Brainstorm (BS) database to Matlab, and call the varaible, "Source"
 2) Read (and visualize) surface color-coded areas